massimiliano-andreatta/mcp-bridge-claude-to-vscode/packages/relay/README.md

 ## Features

-1. **Multiple Server Support**: Scans ports from the specified port to +10 to discover and connect to multiple MCP servers.
+1. **Multiple Server Support**: Scans ports from the specified port to +10 to discover and connect to multiple MCP Bridges.
 2. **Custom Protocol Extensions**: Implements custom protocol messages for:
    - Client notifying server: "You are now the main server"
    - Server requesting to client: "I want to be the main server"